Anthropologist of Mind & Technology | Researcher | Writer

 I study how practices, technologies, spaces, and objects both shape and are shaped by consciousness, human experience, social relations, and ways of being in the world.

-I am interested in how thinking is learned through doing, how daily rhythms organize mental and emotional life, and how people come to imagine and experience their own inner worlds and those of others.
+I am interested in how daily rhythms organize our mental and emotional life, and in how people imagine and experience their own inner worlds and those of others.

 Cohen, N. (2023).
 "Embodying the Mindset of Computer Programmers".
 MSc Thesis, Department of Anthropology, University of Copenhagen.